merely-useful/py-rse/index.md

 ```

 Now that the project's main building blocks are in place,
-we're ready to atomate our analysis using a build manager.
+we're ready to automate our analysis using a build manager.
 We will use a program called [Make][gnu-make]\index{Make} to do this
 so that every time we add a new book to our data,
 we can create new plots and update our fits with a single command.